DennisSchmidtOTHRegensburg/ControVolEclipsePlugin/README.md

 Maven is also used to generate a jar-file from the ConrovolEngine-project.
 This jar will then be added along with other libraries to the ControvolEclipsePlugin-project.
 It is possible to download the necessary libraries and generating a jar without Maven.

 **ControvolEngine-project**
-First copy the ControvlEngine-project to the Eclipse-workspace and install and configure Maven.
+First copy the ControvolEngine-project to the Eclipse-workspace and install and configure Maven.
 With the terminal/cmd change to the path of the ControvolEngine-folder and execute the following Maven-commands: